Explore the Data

 People of color experience higher rates of poverty in Lincoln

-• The rate of poverty among Latino/a/Hispanics has decreased from 35% in 2010 to 20% in 2019.
+• The rate of poverty among Latino/a or Hispanic residents was 17% in 2023, compared to 20% in 2019.

 Given Lincoln’s increasingly diverse population, the high poverty rates among people of color are cause for concern.